ang-uio/Text-Mining/episodes/16-textmine-dh-lab-app.md

 Keypoints:
 - DH-Lab has made web-based apps for a simpler introduction to text mining the National Library's collection.
 - The apps are built on top of the DH-Lab API, using Streamlit, a free and open-source app framework in Python.
-- Among the apps are tools to search for concordances, collocations, N-gram and word frequencies, Named Entity Recognition (NER) & Part-of-Speech tagging, and Topic Modelling.
+- Among the apps are tools to search for concordances, collocations, N-gram and word frequencies, Named Entity Recognition (NER) & Part-of-Speech tagging, and Topic Modeling.

 To use an app to text mine the National Library’s digitized collections: